-$((+e^{-}))$ (vi) A description of how operators will maintain ((dai-ly)) operating records on the amounts (weight((s)) or volume) and the types of waste received $((e^{-}))$ and removed from the facility, including the form or computer printout used to record this information.
+$((\{c\}))$ (vi) A description of how operators will maintain ((dai-ly)) operating records on the amounts (weight((s)) or volume) and the types of waste received ((or)) and removed from the facility, including the form or computer printout used to record this information.
 Facility annual reports must be maintained in the operating record.
-Facility inspection reports ((shall)) must be maintained in the operating record, including at least the date of inspection, the name and signature of the inspector, a notation of observations made, and the date and nature of any needed repairs or remedial action.
-Significant deviations from the plan of operation ((shall)) must be kept for a minimum of five years and ((shall)) must be available upon request by the jurisdictional health department;
+Facility inspection reports ((shall)) must be maintained in the operating record, including at least the date of inspections made, and the date and nature of any needed repairs or remedial action.
+Significant deviations from the plan of operation ((shall)) must be noted in the operating record.
+Records ((shall)) must be kept for a minimum of five years and ((shall)) must be available upon request by the jurisdictional health department;

-(((d) Shall prepare and submit a copy of)) (vii) Safety and emer- gency plans;
+(((d) Shall prepare and submit a copy of)) (vii) Safety and emer-gency plans;

-(viii) Other such details to demonstrate that the facility will be operated in accordance with this subsection and as required by the jurisdictional health department;

-(ix) If storing or treating contaminated soils or contaminated dredged materials each plan of operation must also include the following:
+(viii) Other such details to demonstrate that the facility will be operated in accordance with this subsection and as required by the jurisdictional health department; (ix) If storing or treating contaminated soils or contaminated dredged materials each plan of operation must also include the following: